nish572/Sol-Engine/README.md

 - The introduction of a 'max force/impulse/torque' would enable forces/impulses/torques to be applied until a maximum value is reached.
 Additionally, a 'key press limiter' would enable the resultant action of a key press to only be applied under certain circumstances, e.g. if the player is on the ground the key can be pressed to jump otherwise this action will not be executed.
 - Layer introduction to allow determination of which physics interact (i.e. physics bodies can be set to operate on specific layers to prevent collisions with physics from other layers), and to allow determination of which order sprites should be rendered on the screen (i.e. sprites with a lower layer will be rendered behind sprites with a higher layer).
 - Audio Element and Audio System implementation.
 - Full completion of the shader system to bring this functionality to the Editor.
-Currently mostly exists onthe backend and allows shader creation from two separate shader files (one for a vertex shader, one for a fragment shader), however as of present, rendering uses the default shader programs created.
+Currently mostly exists on the backend and allows shader creation from two separate shader files (one for a vertex shader, one for a fragment shader), however as of present rendering uses the default shader programs created.

 ---